 Sichuan-Inspired Dan Dan Noodles Recipe (Dan Dan Mian)

-A bowl of warming, saucy, and little spicy Dan Dan Noodles recipe (dan dan mian) with crispy ground pork crumbles, creamy dan dan sauce, and Sichuan chili oil is a flavor explosion that will wow your taste buds!
+A bowl of warming, saucy, and little spicy Dan Dan Noodles recipe (dan dan mian), made with shirataki noodles, crispy ground pork crumbles, creamy dan dan sauce, and Sichuan chili oil is a flavor explosion that will wow your taste buds!
 Pair this Sichuan-inspired dan dan mian with blanched Asian leafy greens and finish with a touch of toasted nuts, I guarantee this Keto take on dan dan noodles will leave you wanting for more!

 Today’s Sichuan-inspired dan dan noodles are my reinterpretation of my grandmother’s (my father side’s family) recipe.
 Whenever I enjoy this dish, it brings back so many fond childhood memories.
 Since most of us are staying home and can’t travel much, I thought why not re-make my grandmother’s Sichuan dan dan main keto, paleo, and gluten-free.